InsultingPros/AcediaCore/docs/objects.md

 or simply call `_.text.ToString()` that automatically deallocates its argument:
 `result = _.text.ToString(textToConvert)`.

+> **NOTE:**
 > Any such exceptions are documented (or at least should be), so simply read
-> the docs for functions you're using.
+> the comment docs in source code for functions you're using.
-> If they don't mention anything about how their arguments or return values
+> If they don't mention anything about how arguments or return values
-> should be treated - assume above stated guidelines.
+> should be treated - assume above stated default guidelines.

 ## `MemoryAPI`